helloMickey/caption_eval/README.md

 ## Custom caption eval
 Script to evaluate Bleu, METEOR, CIDEr and ROUGE_L for any dataset using the coco evaluation api.
 Just requires the pycocoevalcap folder.

+**Each image_id can only have one hypothesis caption, but can have multiple reference captions(ground truth)**

+Repeated reference captions will not affect the BLEU & METEOR score, but can lower CIDer score.

 ```python
     from custom_caption_eval.pyimport calculate_metrics
     rng = range(2)